Spring Into Workout Tips

 Introduce new exercises with patience.

 Keep an eye on the soundness of your horse.

 Preventing and Maintaining Soreness:

 As with any work, horses tend to be prone to soreness at this time.
 There are a plethora of products to help you get a head start, but it’s important to find brands that you trust.
 For fast relief of sore muscles and joints, incorporate a few sprays of Sore No-More’s Performance Ultra Liniment, a clinically-backed liniment proven to help reduce deep tissue and soft tissue discomfort, and improve the performance of equine athletes.
 It’s safe to use under tack and before and after rides to help soothe and prevent pain.
-It pairs perfectly with the Rejuvenate SmartScrim, a clinically-backed Ceramic infused scrim with magnets sewn over top of predetermined key acupressure points that has been proven to reduce back soreness in moderate to high exercise horses.

 With all these tips in mind, you’re sure to have a successful transition back into warm-weather workouts.